emdes12/ribdex-stack-blog/src/blog/2024-10-17-exciting-news-thames-international-now-open-for-january-and-march-intakes.md

 ---
-title: "# Exciting News: Thames International Now Open for January and March Intakes!"
+title: "Exciting News: Thames International Now Open for January and March Intakes!"
 description: Thames International, students can start their degree in the Philippines 🇵🇭 for the first two years and then transfer to one of our prestigious partner universities in the USA 🇺🇸, Australia 🇦🇺, UK 🇬🇧,